One of the simplest ways to gauge how you're doing is to ask, and in marketing, this usually ends up as a survey.

-Surveys provide a low-cost solution that allows you to get a deeper understanding into your business, process, customers, and market.
+Surveys provide a low-cost solution that allows you to get a deeper understanding of your business, process, customers, and market.

 After completing this guide you will have a survey ready to launch that could bring valuable insights into your customers & prospects.